caiowohnrath/TriangleCheck/README.md

 As I don't need to store, process or do other things with the triangle, only classify its type, I decided to implement the classification methods as static methods, receiving the sides as parameters, instead of making the sides class attributes.

+I used maven to help me get all needed libraries and to compile the project into a jar file.

 Tests:

 After I decided to implement the classification method as static and defined its parameters, I created the TriangleTest class and
 I wrote tests for int success cases and main errors cases.
 Then, after finished the class implementation, I wrote the remaining cases in order to cover all possibilities.